andrefmonteiro/qr-code-generator/README.md

 2. When prompted, enter the URL you want to generate a QR code for.

-3. The URL will be saved to user-input-history.txt.
+3. The URL will be saved to `user-input-history.txt`.

-3. A QR code image will be generated and saved as qr-code.png in the project directory.
+3. A QR code image will be generated and saved in a `/generated-qr-codes` directory.
-Note: only the most recently generated image will be saved.
-If you generate multiple images, they will be overriden by the most recent one.
+4. The application runs on a loop, to generate multiple QR Codes.

+⚠️ When stopping and re-running the application, subsequent QR code generations will replace the ones with the same file name.
+Working on a feature to generate new folders.

 ## Dependencies